CelineWW/Charity_Foundation_Neural_Network/README.md

    - Changing batch size.
 [Considering to get more information from input data.]
    - Adding additional epochs.
 [Considering to scan more or less samples for each epoch.]

-   The results are as follows:
+   The accuracy of first epochs are as follows:
    ```
    Model Optimization Attempts:
    - adding hidden layer: loss: 0.5726 - accuracy: 0.7238 √